lucapette/lucapette.github.com/_drafts/what-im-learning-with-journaling.markdown

 ## English?
 Italian?
 Both?

-If you've ever heard me speking you know pretty well I'm not a native speaker - it feels like I'm one of the characters of Donnie Brasco or the Godfather.
+If you've ever heard me speaking you know pretty well I'm not a native speaker - it feels like I'm one of the characters of Donnie Brasco or the Godfather.
 That brings up a discussion about what language I should use while writing.
-Now the interesting thing is, this discussion I had with myself started a couple of months after I had already been writing all my entries in English.
+Now the interesting thing is: this discussion I had with myself started a couple of months after I had already been writing all my entries in English.
 It felt natural as I do have more entries tagged `@work` and I speak only English at work.
 So not paying the price for the linguistic context switch was a natural decision.
 Infact, it wasn't a decision at all.
-At some point though, the number of `@personal` entries increased so I started missing my native language, the only language I can use when I'm in a very deep discussion with myself.
+At some point though, the number of `@personal` entries increased so I started missing my native language, the only language I can use when I'm in a very deep conversation with myself.
 This peek in `@personal` entries made me think about mixing languages.
 I even asked around about this specific topic.
 I tried using Italian for `@personal` entries and English for `@work` which I thought to be a crazy idea and it actually was.
 It didn't really work so in the end I